KevinZTW/Taggy/src/taggingservice/README.md

 For POC, would just use the very naive way to tag the content

 ## Feature
-### RSS Feed Tagging
+### RSS Item Tagging
-- add tag to a RSS Feed
+- add tag to a RSS Item
-- get tags for certain RSS Feed
+- get tags for certain RSS Item
-- get all RSS Feed contain certain tag (one tag only)
+- list all RSS Items contain certain tag (one tag only)